DXHeroes/knowledge-base-content/practices/software_development_kit.md

 **Make the SDK Accessible**

-Make your SDK available for users by using an accessible repository for supported languaged, have file storage or distribution facility in place.
+Make your SDK available for users by using an accessible repository for supported languaged, have file storage, or distribution facility in place.
 The documentation should also be available.
 If the SDK is open-source, host the source code at places that encourage collaboration and community contribution.

 ## Common Pitfalls of an SDK